ssube/isolex/README.md

 # isolex

-Chat bot capable of parsing natural language, driven by observables, and controlling almost anything.
+Chat bot capable of parsing natural language and markup, driven by observables, with controllers for almost anything.
+Configured in YAML with a schema, featuring JWT authentication, granular RBAC, and listeners for common chat services.
 Inspired by the Kubernetes API.

 [![Pipeline status](https://git.apextoaster.com/ssube/isolex/badges/master/pipeline.svg)](https://git.apextoaster.com/ssube/isolex/commits/master)